 Proposals should cover the below items, but budget details are only needed for Medium and Large proposals.

 - Brief overview of the project (e.g., Background, Objectives, Expected significance, Relation to longer-term goals, Relation to the present state of knowledge in the field, etc.)

 - Statement of Computational Work: Description of experimental methods and computational work, including how you will use the cloud credits for this work

 - Expected results or deliverables and timeline

 - Budget: use Google Cloud Credit Pricing Calculator to estimate usage and produce a budget (for Medium and Large projects)

-Period of Performance: One calendar year from the date the account is successfully set up.
+Period of Performance: One calendar year from the date the credits are deposited into the researcher’s account.
 Extensions are not permitted.